UPPMAX/HPC-python/docs/index.rst

        - Cosmos (CPUs and GPUs)
        - Cosmos-SENS (sensitive data)

+     - NSC has one NAISS system

+       - Tetralith (CPUs and GPUs)

      - Conda is recommended only for UPPMAX and LUNARC users

 .. warning::